Art Never Stops 🎨

 Mission: Provide the highest service and support to all schools and stakeholders.

-Visit the Pinellas Art Education Association (PAEA) website to learn more about the art teachers' local not-for-profit professional organization.
-This dedicated group also provides student scholarships and awards for selected students with exemplary artwork displayed in district exhibitions.
+Visit the Pinellas Art Education Association (PAEA) website to learn more about our local K-12 Art educators' not-for-profit professional organization.
+This dedicated group also provides student scholarships and awards for selected students with exemplary artwork displayed in many district exhibitions.